PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< img-cmp before="./img/Pic37-FFXBefore.png" after="./img/Pic38-FFXAfter.png">}}

-{{< progress/github-link prNums="5054" title="Gs-hw: Adjust/minor optimization on sw blend shader a bit" authors="lightningterror" >}}
+{{< progress/github-link prNums="5054" title="GS-hw: Adjust/minor optimization on sw blend shader a bit" authors="lightningterror" >}}

 {{< progress/github-link prNums="5061" title="GS-hw: Improve how we handle AA1 draws" authors="lightningterror" >}}

 In the last progress report (Q3 2021) there have been improvements to how Edge Anti-Aliasing works for the software renderer (lines and triangles type), this time the hardware renderer has also been improved for several games such as Doko Demo Issho series, FIFA 2002 and other unknown games.

-However it has only been fixed on the lines type but not the triangles type which is used a ton for Final Fantasy X. Hopefully in the future we can get feature parity with the software renderer and the issue on hardware renderer is the same but just in higher severity.
+However it has only been fixed on the lines type but not the triangles type which is used a ton for a game like Final Fantasy X. Hopefully in the future we can get feature parity with the software renderer which handles both types correctly and while the issue on hardware renderer is about the same it will be look worse in the severity factor.

 {{< img-cmp-slider before="./img/Pic33-DokoHWBefore.png" after="./img/Pic34-DokoHWAfter.png">}}
 {{< img-cmp-slider before="./img/Pic35-FIFA2002HWBefore.jpg" after="./img/Pic36-FIFA2002HWAfter.jpg">}}